center-for-threat-informed-defense/adversary_emulation_library/micro_emulation_plans/src/user_execution/macros/README_macro.md

-# README for User Execution of Macros
+# User Execution of Macros

 ## Prerequisites